Shifting Financial Marketing into Gear

 So, to begin making a customer journey map, you must collect ample data.
 Simply asking them about their purchase process and experience interfacing with your company is a good place to start, as are using surveys, conducting user testing, and doling out questionnaires.
 Why would a customer contemplate a purchase but never make one?
 Why would they spend significant time on your site or speaking with a customer service rep only to abandon the purchase in the final steps?
 These are important pieces of information for you to know, as they can lend insight into your customers as well as any weak spots in your branding or website experience.

 Armed with new customer-centric knowledge about the journey ahead, you can synthesize the data into something called buyer personas.
-These personas are fictitious example customers created to personify the information you’ve collected about your customers, allowing you to put yourself in their shoes and empathize with their needs, wants, and frustrations.
-Using what you know about this persona’s movement across your company’s touch points – like social media pages, targeted ads, email newsletters, blogs, and shared links – you can begin to map out their movement to and from your site before making a purchase.
+These personas are fictitious examples of customers created to personify the information you’ve collected about your customers, allowing you to put yourself in their shoes and empathize with their needs, wants, and frustrations.
+Using what you know about this persona’s movement across your company’s touchpoints – like social media pages, targeted ads, email newsletters, blogs, and shared links – you can begin to map out their movement to and from your site before making a purchase.

 Download our free guide: How to Create Buyer Personas for Your Business